Josh-Renwick-99/WordSquareChallenge/README.md

 ###Further Improvements

--Switch from System.out as debugging and move log lines to a logging framework such as SLF4J
+-Switch from System.Out as debugging tool and move log lining to a logging framework such as SLF4J

--Minor improvement would be to optimise the dictonary file itself and split into 3/4/5/6/etc character length words (minor minor improvement)
+-Minor improvement would be to optimise the dictionary file itself and split into 3/4/5/6/etc character length words (minor minor improvement)

--optimise the permutation generator, its okay for up to 6 length words but 7+ and it takes a minute or two to generate every permutation
+-optimise the permutation generator, it's okay for up to 6 length words but 7+ and it takes a minute or two to generate every permutation

 ###TODO